bosun-ai/kwaak/README.md

 ### Configuration

 Kwaak supports configuring different Large Language Models (LLMs) for distinct tasks like indexing, querying, and embedding to optimize performance and accuracy.
 Be sure to tailor the configurations to fit the scope and blend of the tasks you're tackling.
+Configuration is done in a `kwaak.toml` file in the root of the project, and can be overridden by a `kwaak.local.toml` file and/or via ENV variables.

 #### General Configuration